Choosing a Career in Nonprofits

 Applying for a Nonprofit Job

 CommonGood Careers' Knowledge Center offers a rich collection of resources for finding and applying for jobs, both for nonprofit veterans or people looking to transition into the nonprofit sector.

-This website helps with anything from resume and cover letter to specific steps for moving your career forward.
-Of particular note here is the discussion of creating your personal brand in the article: “Career in Motion...How to get things moving in the right directions."
+This website helps with anything from resumes and cover letters to specific steps for moving your career forward.
+Of particular note here are the discussions on Advancing Your Career.

-Nonprofit jobs are listed on the major job sites.
+Nonprofit jobs are listed on these national job boards.